ClarityMoe/nya/README.md

 # Nya

-Nya is a Web/Desktop IDE.
+Nya is a Web IDE based on VSCode (or monaco-editor), IntelliJ and Eclpise Che

 It's nothing special, it's jsut a fucked up IDE.

 ## Contributing

 We accept contributions.
 That's all you need to know